ngirard/md-splice/goal-transactions/Progress-status.md

 - update 01: Finished Strategy Phase 1 Step 1.1 by introducing the `apply` CLI subcommand (`ApplyArgs`) and an integration test (`tests/apply.rs`) that now verifies an operations source is required.
 Command executed: `cargo test apply_subcommand_requires_operations_source` (passes).
 - update 02: Finished Strategy Phase 1 Step 1.2 by adding `src/transaction.rs` with serde-backed data structures and a unit test that deserializes the sample operations list.
 Command executed: `cargo test deserialize_operations_example` (passes).

+- update 03: Finished Strategy Phase 2 Step 2.1 by introducing the `process_apply` runner (replace-only) with supporting helpers and a unit test `process_apply_replaces_matching_block`.
+Command executed: `cargo test process_apply_replaces_matching_block` (passes).

-The multi-operation feature is not complete yet; upcoming work includes implementing the transaction runner and wiring it into the CLI flow.
+The multi-operation feature is not complete yet; upcoming work includes wiring `process_apply` into the CLI flow and extending it to support insert/delete operations.